RackHD/docs/docs/index.rst

 .. _Introduction to RackHD: https://www.youtube.com/embed/cCiXtROSt8U

-RackHD is a technology stack up created for enabling hardware management and orchestration, to provide cohesive APIs to enabled automated infrastructure.
+RackHD is a technology stack created for enabling automated hardware management and orchestration through cohesive APIs.
-In a Converged Infrastructure Platform (CIP) architecture, RackHD software provides hardware management and orchestration (M&O).
 It serves as an abstraction layer between other M&O layers and the underlying physical hardware.

-Developers can use the RackHD APIs as a component in a larger orchestration system or to create a user interface for managing hardware services regardless of the underlying hardware in place.
+Developers can use the RackHD APIs to incorporate RackHD functionality into a larger orchestration system or to create a user interface for managing hardware services regardless of the underlying hardware in place.

-The project is a collection of libraries and applications housed at https://github.com/RackHD/ and documentation hosted at http://rackhd.readthedocs.org.
-The code for RackHD is a combination of Javascript/Node.js and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).
+The project is a collection of libraries and applications housed at https://github.com/RackHD/ and available under the Apache 2.0 license (or compatible sublicenses for library dependencies).
+The code for RackHD is a combination of JavaScript/Node.js and C.

+The RackHD documentation is hosted at http://rackhd.readthedocs.org.

 Contents